smikitky/node-multi-integer-range/README.md

 Version 5 provides both CommonJS and ESM builds.
 Bundlers such as Webpack can automatically pick the ESM version and perform tree-shaking.
 This package has no external dependencies nor does it use any Node-specific API.

-The API style has changed drastically in version 5.
-The new API is slightly more verbose, but is simpler and tree-shakable.
+🚨 The API style has changed drastically in version 5.
+The new API is slightly more verbose, but is simpler and tree-shakable 🌲.
 See the [CHANGELOG](./CHANGELOG.md) and the [docs for version 4](https://github.com/smikitky/node-multi-integer-range/tree/v4.0.9).

 <details>
 <summary>Deno & Modern Browsers</summary>